4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_1.md

 | city       | STRING    | City                                   |
 | label      | BOOL      | Sample label, true\|false              |

-In addition to the primary table, there may also be tables storing relevant auxiliary information in the database, which can be spliced with the primary table through the JOIN operation.
+In addition to the primary table, there may also be tables storing relevant auxiliary information in the database, which can be combined with the primary table through the JOIN operation.
 These tables are called **Secondary Tables** (note that there may be multiple secondary tables).
 For example, we can have a secondary table storing the merchants' history flow.
-In the process of feature engineering, more valuable information can be obtained by splicing the primary and secondary tables.
+In the process of feature engineering, more valuable information can be obtained by combining the primary and secondary tables.
 The feature engineering over multiple tables will be introduced in detail in the  [next part](tutorial_sql_2.md) of this series.

 ### 3.1.2.
 Types of Features

 Before discussing the details of feature extraction, we can categorize the features commonly used in machine learning.
 There are four common features in machine learning according to feature datasets' building and data aggregation methods:

 - Single-row features on the primary table: Computing expressions and functions for one or more columns on the primary table.
-- Time-series features on the primary table: Building sliding time-series windows for the primary table and extracting time-series features over the windows.
+- Time-series features on the primary table: Building sliding windows for the primary table and extracting time-series features over the windows.
 - Single-row features on multiple tables: The primary table joins the secondary tables, and then single-row features are extracted on the joined table.
 - Time-series features on multiple tables: A row of the primary table matches multiple rows from a secondary table, and then time-series features are extracted on the matched rows.